rlugojr/kurmaos/README.md

   images.
 * `apcera/kurmaos-kernel` - This image represents the current kernel used in KurmaOS images.
+* `apcera/docker-aws-tools` - This image contains the ec2-api-tools package on
+  Debian and is used for build the AMIs for KurmaOS.
+Using this package on Debian proved to be simpler than on Gentoo, as the package on Gentoo wanted to pull in 120 other packages from the Java dependency.

 On top of these base images, there are three other categories of builds: